Eurostar Channel Tunnel: The Train 🚄🚶

 Eurostar connects London St Pancras International with major European cities.
 Direct trains include:

-- London to Paris in about 2 hours 20 minutes, tickets from around £39 one way when booked in advance.
+- London to Paris takes approximately 2 hours 20 minutes, with tickets starting from around £39 one way when booked in advance.
 (Omio, The Trainline)

-- London to Brussels in about 2 hours, fares from about £39 one way.
+- London to Brussels takes about 2 hours, with fares starting from around £39 one way.
 (Omio, The Trainline)

 - London to Amsterdam in just under 4 hours, tickets from roughly £54 one way.
 (Omio, The Trainline)

-In addition, there are direct trains to Disneyland Paris (Marne la Vallée Chessy) in around 3 hours, and seasonal services to the Alps in winter.
+Additionally, there are direct trains to Disneyland Paris (Marne-la-Vallée Chessy) in approximately 3 hours (there are good discounts available for this route), as well as seasonal services to the Alps in winter.

 Because customs and security checks are carried out before boarding in London, you arrive in Europe ready to continue your trip without further passport control.